AvbNull/WBChromoCalc/README.md

 Program used for claculating min/maxes of genetic qualities of Worldbox

 Features:
-- Minimum/Maximum Loci
+- :small_blue_diamond: Minimum/Maximum Loci
-- Minimum/Maximum Chromosomes
+- :large_blue_diamond: Minimum/Maximum Chromosomes

 How to use:
 - Input default genome (you can either make this up or go to this webpage: https://the-official-worldbox-wiki.fandom.com/wiki/Creature_Genomes_and_Stats